Azure/Azure-AI-Content-Safety-Private-Preview/Multimodal API Private Preview.md

 | **Category**        | Each output class that the API predicts.                     | Enum    |
 | **Severity levels** | The higher the severity of input content, the larger this value is.
 The values can be: 0,2,4,6. | Integer |

+## 💡 QuickStart - Multimodal Detection by using Studio
+You can also try out this cool feature by visiting [Azure AI Content Safety Studio](https://contentsafety.cognitive.azure.com/).
+Please note that only resources located in the EastUS region can try out the four categories version, while WestEurope and other regions are not yet supported.

  ##  📝 Other Sample Code
 - #### Python